 Cambridge Assessment English Teaching Knowledge Test (TKT)

-The ELTC offers an intensive preparation course for TKT Modules 1, 2 and 3, which test candidates’ knowledge of the principles and practice of English language teaching:
+The ELTC offers an 8 week, fully online preparation course for TKT Modules 1, 2 and 3, which test candidates’ knowledge of the principles and practice of English language teaching:

 - Module 1: Language and background to language learning and teaching.

 - Module 2: Lesson planning and use of resources for language teaching.

 - Module 3: Managing the teaching and learning process.

 - Monday April 26th to Friday June 18th 2021

 - Monday October 18th to Friday December 10th 2021